 Content Repurposing

-Content creators converting video to blog posts, social media captions, or show notes can work with 95% accuracy because they edit and rewrite the content anyway.
-The transcript provides the raw material, not the finished product.
+Creators turning video into blog posts, social captions, or show notes can work with 95% because they edit anyway.
+The transcript is the raw material, not the final product.

 Best for: